Seattle Symphony announces auditions for: Contrabassoon/3rd Bassoon

 - Audition experience/placement

 Send resume to Audition.Resumes@SeattleSymphony.org.
-Please write “Section Bass Auditions” in the subject line of the email and include your resume as a Word or PDF file.
+Please write “Contrabassoon/3rd Bassoon Auditions” in the subject line of the email and include your resume as a Word or PDF file.

-Repertoire is posted HERE.
-Copyright parts will be sent with invitations to the audition.
+The repertoire list is available here.
+Copyright parts will be sent if you are invited to the audition.
 Only highly qualified applicants will be invited to this audition.

-- 47 weeks, including seven weeks paid vacation: (45 weeks Symphony/Opera and an optional 2 week Seattle Opera summer production);
+- 47 weeks, including 7 weeks paid vacation: (45 weeks Symphony/Opera and an optional 2-week Seattle Opera summer production)

 - Benefits include medical and dental insurance, defined benefit pension, disability, life insurance, instrument insurance, and parking.